+Columbus has style.
 We all know that, but did you know Columbus has a signature style… pizza?

 Yes, Columbus-style pizza is a thing.
-It’s also known simply as “square,” “party,” or “tavern” cut pizza, and it refers to pies with three things:
+It’s also known simply as “square,” “party” or “tavern” cut pizza, and it refers to pies with three things:

-3. cut into squares
+- Cut into squares

 This obviously leaves the toppings open to interpretation.
-A pizza can be Columbus-style no matter what meats, cheeses, or veggies are heaped on to it, so long as they’re spread to the edges of the thin crust and cut into squares.
+A pizza can be Columbus-style no matter what meats, cheeses, or veggies are heaped onto it, so long as they’re spread to the edges of the thin crust and cut into squares.

 Many of the city’s signature pizzerias – all serving Columbus-style pizzas – opened in the 1950s or early 1960s.
-They’re still going strong, so follow the neon signs and the enticing smell of fresh baked pizzas to these stops:
+They’re still going strong, so follow the neon signs and the enticing smell of fresh-baked pizzas to these stops:

-Close by to Rubino’s, Bexley Pizza Plus has earned national acclaim for their pizzas, from their signature Lorraine and Mega Meat, to the Steak Portabella, Ultimate, and Pizzaz.
+Close by to Rubino’s, Bexley Pizza Plus has earned national acclaim for their pizzas, from their signature Lorraine and Mega Meat, to the Steak Portabella, Ultimate and Pizzaz.

-Gatto’s Pizza has been serving Clintonville from the same spot since 1952.
+They've been serving Clintonville from the same spot since 1952.
 Pick up one of their classic pies or order delivery, and make sure you order one with their signature sausage.

-TAT Ristorante di Famiglia on the east side has been run by the Corrova family since 1929.
+Located on the east side, this spot has been run by the Corrova family since 1929.
 They’ve warmly welcomed generations of Columbus families, serving Old World Italian dinners, including their homemade pizzas.
 (Fun fact: TAT stands for Transcontinental Air Transport, the first coast-to-coast air/train route that started in 1928 and stopped through Port Columbus International Airport.)

 The next time someone sings the praises or Chicago or New York or St. Louis or Detroit style pizzas, be sure to let them know Columbus has its very own style, too!
 Now you know where to send them.